Lark Street Infrastructure Project

 - Project mobilization is scheduled to begin on July 31st with work to begin on Monday, August 7th.

-The Lark Street Infrastructure Project is scheduled to begin in August 2023 and conclude by October 2023.
+The Lark Street Infrastructure Project is scheduled to begin in August 2023 and conclude by November 2023 (end).
 The scope of the project includes:

 - Restoration of the pavement (Mill and Fill).